haakma-org/server-admin-tools/README.md

 # Server administration tools
 All kinds of tooling to manage your servers (bash-based scripting)

+## BASH

+We have scripts for multiple purposes:

+* Backup managament
+* Time management
+* SSH management

 ## Time administration for servers
 Check if NTP-configuration is active.
 If it is active you can check the configuration with `ntpstat`.
 If it is not configured then you can configure it with the `ntpd`-service.